StasTserk/foundry-burningwheel/README.md

 # foundry-burningwheel
-Foundry VTT module for The Burning Wheel RPG
+Unofficial community Foundry VTT system for The Burning Wheel RPG.

-In progress implementation, currently supporting most of the information needed to support playing a game of The Burning Wheel.
+In progress implementation, providing character sheet support, dice rolling, and a number of automation features for The Burning Wheel.
+Based on the Burning Wheel Gold Revised rules available in [the burning wheel store.](https://www.burningwheel.com/burning-wheel-gold-revised/)

+If you like this system, please support the developers at [burningwheel.com](https://www.burningwheel.com/)

 ## Current features
 - Actor sheet support for Player Characters